MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 tweet_tokens = twitter_samples.tokenized('positive_tweets.json')[0]
 ```

-- As in step 3, let's perform the stemming and lemmatisation process
+- The code below imports the WordNet Lemmatiser class and initialises it to a variable, lemmatizer.
+The function lemmatize_sentence first gets the position tag of each token of a tweet.
+Within the if statement, if the tag starts with NN (noun), the token is assigned as a noun. similarly, if the tag starts with VB (Verb), the token is assigned to a verb.
+As in step 3, let's perform the stemming and lemmatisation process:
 ```
 import nltk
 nltk.download('wordnet')